ironhack-labs/lab-html-ironskydive-1/README.md

 ### Section 3

 Let's add the team information in the section.
 You should have three different articles without any information.
-Inside each article, you will add the team member name in the **bold** text (but this is something you will worry about when we come to the styling).
+Inside each article, you will add the team member's name in the **bold** text (but this is something you will worry about when we come to the styling).
 You can use _block_ level tag, `<h4>` to wrap each name.
 Under the name, you will have to add the team member's photo.
 You can find the images here:

 - **Harold Rothstein**, `https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_c18b1c463b80090894237a262dfdfbad.jpg`
 - **Susan Phillips**, `https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_a18d6123a7c8e75f7e70a4e59b941093.jpg`